Hopf-theoretic approach to motives of twisted flag varieties: Background on oriented cohomology theories and motives

-\begin{dfn}[Levine--Morel, {\cite[Remark~2.4.14(2)]{LM07}}] Let $S$ be a commutative ring and let $\laz \to S$ be a ring morphism classifying a formal group law $F_S$ over $S$.
-Then $\Omega^* \otimes_\laz S$ is a generalized oriented cohomology theory which is called a {\it free theory}.
-Its ring of coefficients is $S$, and its associated formal group law is $F_S$. \end{dfn}
+\begin{dfn}[Levine--Morel, {\cite[Remark~2.4.14(2)]{LM07}}] Let $S$ be a commutative ring, let $\mathcal{F}_S$ be a formal group law over $S$ and let $\laz \to S$ be the respective ring morphism.
+Then $\Omega^* \otimes_\laz S$ is an oriented cohomology theory which is called a {\it free theory}.
+Its ring of coefficients is $S$, and its associated formal group law is $\mathcal{F}_S$. \end{dfn}

 For example, the Chow theory and $K^0[\beta,\beta^{-1}]$ are free theories (see \cite[Theorem~1.2.18 and 1.2.19]{LM07}).

 \begin{ntt}[Morava $K$-theory] If $\Char F=0$, we consider for a prime number $p$ and a natural number $n$ the $n$-th Morava $K$-theory $K(n)^*$ with respect to $p$.
 Notice that we do not include $p$ in the notation.
 We define this theory as a free theory with the coefficient ring $\ff_{p}[v_n,v_n^{-1}]$ where $\deg v_n=-(p^n-1)$ and with a formal group law of height $n$.